-Binance news: DNB fined Binance 3.3 million euros
+Binance news today: DNB fined Binance 3.3 million euros

 Binance is one of the world's major cryptocurrency exchanges.
 However, the firm has received criticism from authorities due to lack of necessary permissions.

 The latest Binance news covers the exchange platform being fined 3.3 million euros (£2.8million) by the Dutch Central Bank (DNB) in April 2022.
 The penalty was levied because the exchange provided services to Dutch nationals without being properly registered.
 The DNB's General Fine Setting Policy was used to calculate the amount to be paid as fine.

 In a statement issued on Monday, the regulator stated that violations committed by Binance are punished by third-category penalties, with a base amount of €2 million (£1.7 million).